Gurb-S/TechDegree-Project-4/README.md

 the same quote a few times in a row.

+v2  - this has now been fixed and now no quote is shown again until the other ones have been shown

 FUTURE PLANS:
 The hope is that version 2 will include:

-1) a button to stop the interval of the quotes changing
+1) a button to stop the interval of the quotes changing (v2 - this button has been added)

 2) a button that brings back the last quote that was displayed

+v3 FUTURE PLANS:
+The hope is that version 3 will include:

+1) ask the user how often they would like a new quote to be displayed

+2) a button that restarts a loop once it's been stopped

+3) addition to v2 plans of adding button that brings back last quote displayed. making it so the same color is also redisplayed